RiskBazaar/obips/michaelfolkson-risk-contract.md

 The primary additions to the protocol we propose are:

 1) Allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.
-2) A switch to risk contract JSON (from e-commerce JSON) when transaction is flagged as a risk contract.
+2) A switch to risk contract protobuf (from e-commerce protobuf) when transaction is flagged as a risk contract.
 3) The option to negotiate and/or reject a proposed risk contract before sending funds to the multi-signature address.
 4) The ability to grant permission for the OpenBazaar application to share data with other applications within the user interface.